telerik/xamarin-forms-docs/controls/segmentedcontrol/features/disable-segment.md

 title: Disable a Segment
 page_title: Disable a Segment
 position: 1
-slug: segmentcontrol-features-disable-segment
+slug: segmentedcontrol-features-disable-segment
 ---

 # Disable a Segment

-RadSegmentControl allows you to disable each of its segments individually.
+RadSegmentedControl allows you to disable each of its segments individually.

 To disable a segment you can use the **SetSegmentEnabled** method.
 The method accepts two arguments **index** that determines the index of the segment.
 And **isEnabled** that determines whether the item is enabled or not.